Desktop-CNC/GitCAD/README.md

     <img style="width: 75%" alt="GitCAD Pulling Repo Menu" src="./assets/GitCAD_deps_ex.png">
 </div>

-In addition to loading all repositories in the `Documents/GitHub` folder, you can also view which repositories are dependencies for another. **All repositories will look like: `"NAME"` `> deps [dep1, dep2, ...]`.
-If the repository has dependendencies, they will also be listed (i.e. dep1, dep2, ...).
+In addition to loading all repositories in the `Documents/GitHub` folder, you can also view which repositories are dependencies of another. **All repositories will look like: `"NAME"` `> deps [dep1, dep2, ...]`.
+If the repository has dependendencies, they will also be listed (i.e. dep1, dep2, ...).**

 In the image above, you can see `Enclosure` and `Main` are listed repositories both have dependencies. `Main` has dependencies of: `Enclosure`, and `StandardCAD`.